-Lathe Cutting is a process which utilizes a sharp sapphire cutting stylus to engrave or emboss sound grooves onto a disk.
-Lathe cut records are an alternative to pressing records with metal stampers made of nickel.
+Record cutting is a process which utilizes a sharp sapphire stylus to engrave or emboss sound grooves onto a disk.
+Lathe cut records are an alternative to pressing records.

-In lathe cutting, a moving voice coil is used to drive a stylus which cuts the sound waves into the revolving disk.
-This method has long been used for producing lacquer masters, which are then used to make metal stampers for pressing.
+In record cutting, a moving voice coil is used to drive a stylus which engraves the sound waves into the revolving disk.
+This method has long been used for producing lacquer masters, which are then used to make metal stampers for pressing vinyl records.
 Most of the machines used for this purpose were manufactured pre-1960.

-Since the 1980's many people have begun experimenting with these lathes to produce one-offs records, using materials such as picnic plates and plastic disks and X-Ray film.
+Since the 1980's many people have begun experimenting with these lathes to produce one-offs records, using clear polycarbonate plastic, using materials such as picnic plates, squares sheets, and X-Ray film.

 Lacquer cutting service for the production of phonograph records.